PrestaShop/prestashop.github.io/news/_posts/releases/2020-07-06-prestashop-1-7-6-7-maintenance-release.md

 In 1.7.6.6, one of the Front Office JavaScript file [was modified](https://github.com/PrestaShop/PrestaShop/commit/7dc8180bd3179820bb4706d37827949d2d863941#diff-a1d15e7a995aaa0459241b4974f0e4fe) through the usage of a [linter](https://en.wikipedia.org/wiki/Lint_(software)).
 The modification inadvertently introduced a regression resulting in a script error in the Product page.

 The main consequence of this regression is that some events usually fired on product page are not executed.
-This may produce a malfunction in Front Office modules which expect the `updateProduct` event being dispatched on this page.
+This may produce a malfunction in Front Office modules which expect the `updateProduct` event to be dispatched on this page.

 In 1.7.6.7 the changes wrongly introduced in 1.7.6.6 have been reverted.